YuanGao-NAU/Pi-Utility/README.md

 # Pi Utility
 A WebUI panel for open source devices likes raspberry pi.
+You should install nginx/apache and PHP7.0+ to run the code.

 [Install on Raspberry pi](http://ee-fans.com/?p=44)